Banjica

 Banjica (Бањица, [bâɲitsa]) is an urban neighborhood of Belgrade, the capital of Serbia.
-It is divided between the Belgrade's municipalities of Savski Venac (western half) and Voždovac (eastern half).
+It's divided between Belgrade's municipalities of Savski Venac (western half) and Voždovac (eastern half).

 Location

-Banjica is located 5-6 kilometers south of downtown Belgrade (Terazije), on the Banjica hill.
-On the west, the hill descends into the valley and neighborhood of Lisičji Potok and further continues into the hill and woods of Topčider while on the south it descends into the valley of the creek of Kaljavi potok, bordering the neighborhoods of Kanarevo Brdo (south-west) and Jajinci (south-east).
-To the north, Banjica extends into the elite neighborhood of Dedinje while the eastern side is covered by the Banjica forest, a long narrow belt of deciduous woodland along the Boulevard of Liberation, which separates Banjica from the neighborhoods of Voždovac and Trošarina.
+Banjica is located 5–6 kilometers south of the center of Belgrade (Terazije), on the Banjica hill.
+On the southwest, the hill descends into the valley and neighborhood of Lisičji Potok and further continues into the hill and woods of Topčider while on the southwest and south it descends into the valley of the creek of Kaljavi potok, bordering the neighborhoods of Kanarevo Brdo (south-west) and Jajinci (south).
+To the west, Banjica extends into the elite neighborhood of Dedinje while the eastern side is covered by the Banjica forest, a long narrow belt of deciduous woodland along the Boulevard of Liberation, which used to separate Banjica from the neighborhoods of Voždovac and Trošarina.
+Nowadays those neighborhoods are connected to Banjica.

 Geography

 There are two forests in the neighborhood.
-Banjica Rising (Banjički vis, Savski Venac, 1.96 ha), and Banjica Forest (Banjička šuma, Voždovac, 39.61 ha).
+Banjica hill (Banjički vis, Savski Venac, 1.96 ha), and Banjica Forest (Banjička šuma, Voždovac, 39.61 ha).
 There is a small park next to the Banjica Sports Complex, covering 0.36 ha).

 In 2011 a project of the revitalization of the Kaljavi potok was announced.
 The stream is already channeled and has a concrete bed, but it also receives waters from many local cesspits.
 It was envisioned as the green oasis between the trolleybus terminus in Banjica and the "Tehnogas" factory in Kanarevo Brdo, just 5 km from downtown Belgrade.
-The 800 m section of the stream was projected as the history and nature reserve as it was to include the remnants of the paleolithic site, pedestrian and bicycle paths, trim trail, a series of small bridges over the stream, three natural springs, limestone above-the-ground formations and the habitat of 20 species of rare birds, not usually find in the urbanized areas.
+The 800 m section of the stream was projected as the history and nature reserve as it was to include the remnants of the Paleolithic site, pedestrian and bicycle paths, trim trail, a series of small bridges over the stream, three natural springs, limestone above-the-ground formations and the habitat of 20 species of rare birds, not usually find in the urbanized areas.
 The entire revitalized area was projected at 8 ha and should comprise the surrounding forest, rearranged forest paths, outdoor gym, children playgrounds and gazebos.
 The illegally built houses, fences, gardens and sewage drains along the stream were to be demolished.
 It was supposed to be the starting phase of the creation of the "green-blue corridors", the network of arranged forest and water sections all over the city, and the next project was already slated to be the stream of Jelezovac potok, a tributary to the Kaljavi potok.
 As of 2017, nothing from the entire project has been done.